What is Doujin?

-Doujin Market (or Doujima) is Singapore’s largest pop-culture inspired youth arts fair, with an aggregate 58,000 visitors over 5 years.
+Doujin Market (or Doujima) is Singapore’s largest pop-culture inspired youth arts convention and exhibition, with an aggregate 77,600 visitors over 6 years.

 It celebrates doujin – fan communities passionate about creating art, the original and derivative fan works that they produce, and their aspirations for self-publishing, and also supports creators in aligned industries such as design, music, tabletop game and boardgame creation.

 The event is curated and managed by Neo Tokyo Project, a creative collective based in Singapore with more than 9 years of experience in organizing and planning community pop-culture events.

 Basic Admission to Doujin Market is FREE.

 This year, Doujin Market takes place at Suntec Singapore Convention and Exhibition Centre Hall 401/402 and Level 3 Concourse on 9 – 10 May 2020, and will feature more than 350 doujin circles and independent creators from Singapore and around the region.